davidafsilva/pipocas.tv-scraper/README.md

                         specifies that path/filename for the downloaded
                         subtitle.
 The default name is the subtitle id plus ZIP extension
-  -u <user>, --user <user>
+  -l language, --language language
+                        specifies the language for the subtitle lookup.
+Valid choices are: pt, br, es, en.
+The default behavior doesn't filter for any kind of language -u <user>, --user <user>
                         specifies the user for the authentication -p <password>, --password <password>